bmullan/ciab-remote-desktop/README.md

 _**Another big benefit involves Backups**_.

-Because all of the CIAB Web Applications are installed in *nested* LXD containers inside of the **ciab-guac** container, if you backup or copy the **ciab-guac** container you will automatically be backing up/copying all of your installed applications too!

-Also, the same for restores if it is ever required!

 *Keep in mind if you have installed a lot of the CIAB Web Applications and users have input a lot of data into them, the backup may take a while to complete and you need to insure that the backup remote LXD server has appropriate free disk space.*

 **Reference**:  https://lxd.readthedocs.io/en/latest/backup/